jjanus12/oad_hol/lab01.md

 ### Objective

 The objective of this Hands-on lab is to deploy a simple web application on Always Free resources inside the Oracle Cloud Infrastructure (OCI).
-The deployment will be manual, so you can understand better each step and relations between different OCI resources to create the web application.
+The deployment will be manual, so you can understand better each step and relations between different OCI resources.

 Contents
 - Architecture